 The adopted and effective City of Key West Comprehensive Plan of 2013 contains the Water Supply Work Plan required by Florida Statutes 163, Part II.
-This statute requires local governments to prepare and adopt a 10-year Water Supply Facilities Work Plans into their comprehensive plans within 18 months after the South Florida Water Management District (SFWMD) approves a regional water supply plan or its update.
-The Lower East Coast Water Supply Plan Update (2018 LECWSP Update) was adopted by the District's

-Governing Board on November 8, 2018.
+This statute requires local governments to prepare and adopt a 10-year Water Supply Facilities work Plans into their comprehensive plans within 18 months after the South Florida Water Management District (SFWMD) approves a regional water supply plan or its update.
+The Lower East Coast Water Supply Plan Update (2018 LECWSP Update) was adopted by the District's Governing Board on November 8, 2018.
 Therefore, local governments within the Lower East Coast Region are required to amend their comprehensive plans and include an updated 10-year Water Supply Facilities Work Plan and related planning elements by May 2020.
+The City of Key West endeavors to now come into compliance with these state regulations through transmittal of these Comprehensive Plan text amendments.

-The City of Key West does not have its own water utility.
-It relies entirely on the water production and distribution systems that the Florida Keys Aqueduct Authority (FKAA) operates for the entire Florida Keys.
+The City of Key West does not have its own water utility and relies on the water production and distribution systems that the Florida Keys Aqueduct Authority (FKAA) operates for the entire Keys.

 Therefore, the FKAA 2020 Water System Master Plan informs the amendments to the City's Comprehensive Plan to implement the City Water Supply Plan.